Tell publishers to stop selling predictable texts for early literacy!

 As education academics Simmone Pogorzelski, Susan Main and Janet Hunter wrote in their excellent 2021 AARE blog post Decodable or predictable: why reading curriculum developers must seize one: “there is no instructional value in using ‘levelled’ predictable readers to support children’s development once formal reading instruction has commenced”.

 If you’re speaking to publishers/vendors keen to get a slice of the booming decodable books market, but still selling predictable/repetitive texts, please tell them this is not smart marketing.
 It shows they’re newcomers to the difficult task of producing decodables, and not fully committed to teaching young kids to decode, not memorise and guess.
-If they want their decodables to be taken seriously, they need to ditch predictable/repetitive texts.
+If they want their decodables to be taken seriously, they need to ditch predictable/repetitive texts, or shift them to their EAL catalogues, for use in teaching vocabulary and sentence structure.

 There’s now such a confusopoly of decodable texts available, I don’t envy teachers and librarians the task of deciding what to buy.
 I’m a bit confused myself, and we have heaps of them, we aren’t relying on website or catalogue information.
 Which are good quality?
 How many of each?
 Which ones are OK to use with older kids?
 What about struggling readers who will only read about gaming/unicorns/football/princesses/cars?
 Please share your thoughts and thorny questions in the comments.